boynet/Framework7-Indexed-List-plugin/README.md

 Framework7-alphascroll-plugin
 =============================

-this plugin is for alphabetical scroll like ios 7 have (and android)
+this plugin is for alphabetical fast scroll like ios 7 have (and android), works only with Contacts List
 ![''](http://i58.tinypic.com/2608tmo.jpg)